HUM-331-Princeton/manifest-destiny/art-in-the-journals.md

 ### References

+“A Brief Guide to the Fireside Poets.”
+Academy of American Poets.
+Accessed May 9, 2021. https://poets.org/text/brief-guide-fireside-poets.

 Bayers, Peter L. “Frederick Cook, Mountaineering in the Alaskan Wilderness, and the Regeneration of Progressive Era Masculinity.”
 Western American Literature 38, no. 2 (2003): 171–93. <https://doi.org/10.1353/wal.2003.0032>.

 Cook, Frederick Albert.
 To the Top of the Continent;Discovery, Exploration and Adventure in Sub-Arctic Alaska.
 The First Ascent of Mt.
 McKinley, 1903-1906,.
 New York, 1908. <http://hdl.handle.net/2027/njp.32101020795371>.